-In rare instances, students may be considered for grade level acceleration.
-Generally, students performing above grade level should have their instructional program modified to meet their academic needs.
+Other than 3rd grade, students may be considered for mid-year and grade level acceleration.
+Generally, students performing above grade level and meeting established criteria should have their instructional program modified to meet their academic needs.
 If the principal and professional staff feels that sufficient accommodations cannot be provided at the grade level to meet the needs of the student, grade acceleration may be recommended.